zoontek/react-native-edge-to-edge/README.md

 ### Immersive mode

 [Immersive mode](https://developer.android.com/develop/ui/views/layout/immersive) allows you to hide the status and navigation bars, making it ideal for full-screen experiences.
 Currently, the built-in [`StatusBar`](https://reactnative.dev/docs/statusbar) component uses [`FLAG_FULLSCREEN`](https://developer.android.com/reference/android/view/WindowManager.LayoutParams#FLAG_FULLSCREEN), a flag that has been deprecated since Android 11.

-### Android 15

-Recently, Google introduced a significant change: apps targeting SDK 35 will have edge-to-edge display [enforced by default](https://developer.android.com/about/versions/15/behavior-changes-15#edge-to-edge) on Android 15+.
-Google is _likely_ to mandate that app updates on the Play Store target SDK 35 starting on August 31, 2025.
-This assumption is based on the [previous years' requirements following a similar timeline](https://support.google.com/googleplay/android-developer/answer/11926878?sjid=11853000253346477363-EU#zippy=%2Care-there-any-exceptions-for-existing-apps-targeting-api-or-below:~:text=App%20update%20requirements).

-Currently, new React Native projects target SDK 34.

 ## Installation